RayJW/awesome-foss/README.md

 ### E-mail

 First things first, e-mail is **not** secure!
-Email is not a secure form of communication, as it is possible for third parties, including governments, to intercept and read emails.
-This is particularly true for emails that are transmitted over unencrypted connections.
+E-mail is not a secure form of communication, as it is possible for third parties, including governments, to intercept and read e-mails.
+This is particularly true for e-mails that are transmitted over unencrypted connections.
-The [PRISM surveillance program](https://en.wikipedia.org/wiki/PRISM_(surveillance_program)), run by the National Security Agency (NSA) in the United States, is one example of how governments can access and analyze the email and other electronic communications of individuals.
+The [PRISM surveillance program](https://en.wikipedia.org/wiki/PRISM_(surveillance_program)), run by the National Security Agency (NSA) in the United States, is one example of how governments can access and analyze the e-mail and other electronic communications of individuals.
-While there are ways to secure email and make it more difficult for third parties to intercept messages, such as using end-to-end encryption, it is important to be aware that email is not a completely secure form of communication and to be cautious about the information you share via email.
+While there are ways to secure e-mail and make it more difficult for third parties to intercept messages, such as using end-to-end encryption, it is important to be aware that e-mail is not a completely secure form of communication and to be cautious about the information you share via e-mail.
 I still provide a list of open-source, E2EE, and somewhat secure e-mail providers that do protect user data.
 This does not mean that you should rely on e-mail for sensitive information in most cases, though.

 #### E-mail Providers